 Selection of where to install the monitoring unit is crucial to the successful operation of AutoSpeedWatch.
 Please follow this guidance carefully before deciding the best location.

-The area being monitored may need to have “Speed Camera” warning signs, although generally it seems that this requirment has been removed; check with your local authority, and you should have the permission of the local council and/or the Highways Agency, for attaching the monitoring box to any roadside furniture/poles/etc. We also recommend the use of our AutoSpeedWatch signs to meet Home Office guidelines.
+The area being monitored may need to have “Speed Camera” warning signs, although generally it seems that this requirement has been removed; check with your local authority, and you should have the permission of the local council and/or the Highways Agency, for attaching the monitoring box to any roadside furniture/poles/etc. We also recommend the use of our AutoSpeedWatch signs to meet Home Office guidelines.

 The unit needs to be placed as close as possible to the carriageway without causing a strike hazard to vehicles, pedestrians, or other road users, and should be less than 4m from the centre of the lane being monitored.
 If mounted on or near a pedestrian footpath, then ensure that the monitoring box is placed to prevent injury to people passing (at a height of 2.2m or more).
 It should also be at least 60m from a change of speed boundary, and have at least 40 metres of reasonably straight line-of-sight visibility of the traffic, both before and after.
 Check that foliage will not obscure its view as it grows.
 It must be mounted on a vertical pole, or similar, so that the top of the unit is horizontal.
 The unit is IP54 rated meaning that is designed to prevent harmful ingress of water spray provided that is installed according to these instructions.

 The unit requires a good view of the sky to recharge with the solar panel in direct sunlight.
 The installation position should therefore be free of overhanging bushes or trees, or any building, structure or other object that might reduce or shade sunlight reaching the top of the unit.
 Think about how the sun tracks across the sky and how the unit will receive light.
-The unit also needs to communicate over the mobile phone network, and should not be in an area of poor/nil coverage.
+The unit also needs to communicate over any mobile phone network, and should not be in an area of poor/nil coverage.

 The unit is typically mounted to a existing road sign pole, but can be any sturdy static structure with suitable brackets.